David P. Long

-David Patrick Long (born September 11, 1975) is an American academic administrator, professor, and Roman Catholic canonist.
+David Patrick Long (born September 11, 1975) is an American Roman Catholic canonist, professor, and academic administrator.
 He currently serves as dean of the School of Professional Studies, assistant professor in canon law, and director of the Institute for Policy Research and Catholic Studies at The Catholic University of America in Washington, DC.

 Early life and education

 David Long was born in Paterson, New Jersey and raised in Elmwood Park, New Jersey before moving with his family to Paterson at the age of 9.
 He attended Saint Anne School in Fair Lawn, New Jersey and Bergen Catholic High School in Oradell, New Jersey.
 After his high school graduation, Long enrolled at Georgetown University in Washington, DC, where he was a double-major in History and American Government.
 He graduated from Georgetown in May 1997.

 Graduate studies

 After a year of post-undergraduate studies in philosophy, Long enrolled as a graduate student at the Katholieke Universiteit Leuven (1998–2003), where he obtained his master's degree in religious studies (2001), master's degree in theology (2002), licentiate of sacred theology (2002), and licentiate of canon law (2003).
 During his time at KU Leuven, Long was on the editorial staff of Louvain Studies and the European Journal for Church and State Research.

 Long began advanced studies at The Catholic University of America School of Theology and Religious Studies in the fall of 2012, eventually earning a master of philosophy degree in 2015.
 He later studied at The Catholic University of America School of Canon Law, where he earned his doctorate in canon law, defending his dissertation entitled John Henry Newman, Doctrinal Development, and the Canonical Status of the Theologian in the Church in April 2022.